kubescape/kubescape.io/docs/docs/frameworks-and-controls/configuring-controls.md

 ### imageRepositoryAllowList

-Kubescape checks that containers are using images from the allowed contrainer registries configured in this list.
+Kubescape checks that containers are using images from the allowed container registries configured in this list.

 * Default values: none